 - Next, add two tablespoons of light brown sugar to each well and distributed the sugar into a single layer.

-- Then, place a dried off pineapple ring in each of the wells on top of the brown sugar.
+- Then, place a dried off pineapple ring in each of the wells and a dried off maraschino cherry in the center of each pineapple ring.

 - Then, using a large ice cream scoop, evenly distribute the cake batter among the wells of the pans.
 Place in the 350°F oven for 30 minutes until the tops are golden brown.